buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 Animals, Plants, Constructs, unintelligent Undead, Oozes, and traps are excellent *encounters with little treasure*.
 Alternatively, if the characters face a certain number of creatures with little or no treasure, they should have the opportunity to obtain a number of more significantly valuable items in the immediate future to compensate for the imbalance.

-As a general rule, characters should not possess any magic item worth more than half the character's total wealth, so check carefully before rewarding characters with very expensive items.
+As a general rule, characters should not possess any magic item worth more than half the character' \*\*s total wealth, so check carefully before rewarding characters with very expensive items.

 ## Building a Haul

-It's often enough to tell your players that they have found 5000 gp in gems and 10000 gp in jewelry, but it's more interesting to provide details.
+It' \*\*s often enough to tell your players that they have found 5000 gp in gems and 10000 gp in jewelry, but it' \*\*s more interesting to provide details.
 Giving a treasure personality can not only help the verisimilitude of the game but can sometimes trigger new adventures.

 In the following pages, you will find the rules and tables for attributing treasures to enemies so you can randomly generate what the characters find.